-Notification Only Level 1 Level 2 Level 3 Action Plan Permit holder must notify the Commission online within 24 hours using the Form A: Minor Incident Notification Forms and Guidelines section).
+Notification Only Level 1 Level 2 Level 3 Action Plan Permit holder must notify the Commission online within 24 hours using the Form A: Minor Incident Notification Form (see Form 7 in Forms and Guidelines section).
 In addition to Form A, spills and leaks must also be reported to EMBC.
 Immediate notification as per "Notification Only" column Make remaining mandatory notifications (local municipality, RCMP / local police, health authority) Contact other appropriate government agencies based on nature of incident Alert all well site / facility personnel.
 Evaluate problem and initiate appropriate remedial action FOR LAND BASED SPILLS DURING DAYTIME OPERATIONS: Spill responses must be initiated within six (6) hours from time spill is discovered.
-FOR SPILLS ON WEEKENDS / DURING NIGHT: Spill responses must be initiated within twelve (12) hours from time of discovery Unnecessary personnel to leave site Notify company representative(s) Alert mobile monitoring equipment and be ready for call-out or mobilize monitoring equipment of residents, notify or evacuate residents in accordance with Site-Specific plan Prepare for evacuation in case of escalation of situation.
+FOR SPILLS ON WEEKENDS / DURING NIGHT: Spill responses must be initiated within twelve (12) hours from time of discovery Unnecessary personnel to leave site Notify company representative(s) Alert mobile monitoring equipment and be ready for call-out or mobilize monitoring equipment if location is remote In some cases, where there are large number of residents, notify or evacuate residents in accordance with Site-Specific plan Prepare for evacuation in case of escalation of situation.
 Ensure all Level 1 actions are taking place Initiate evacuation / sheltering of the Emergency Planning Zone (EPZ) Set up roadblock(s) to isolate the EPZ Discuss issuance of a closure order with the EMBC's head office in Fort St. John Send out monitoring crew; initiate mobile air monitoring Send company representative to Reception Centre Inform senior company personnel Establish communications links to Off-Site Control Centre Assemble ignition crew and ready ignition equipment in case of escalation of the situation Ensure all Level 1 and Level 2 actions are taking place Mobile air monitoring equipment in place Ignite release if any of the ignition criteria are met Expand EPZ as required